apollographql/apollo-ios/docs/source/tutorial/tutorial-execute-query.md

 Here, you see both the query term itself, the return type, and information about parameters that can be passed to the query.
 You can use this information to write a query you'll eventually add to your app.

-To start working with this query in the Explorer Sandbox, select the "play" button to the right side of the information:
+To start working with this query in the Sandbox Explorer, select the "play" button to the right side of the information:

 <img src="images/open_in_explorer_launches.png" class="screenshot" alt="Open in Explorer"/>

-This brings you back into explorer with the sidebar on the left hand side showing documentation for the query you've selected:
+This brings you back into Sandbox's Explorer tab with the sidebar on the left showing documentation for the query you've selected:

 <img src="images/explorer_sandbox_open.png" class="screenshot" alt="Docs open in the left sidebar"/>